tokio-rs/website/content/tokio/tutorial/bridging.md

 do it.
 Here are some alternatives:

  * Use a message passing channel such as [`tokio::sync::mpsc`].
  * Modify a shared value protected by e.g. a `Mutex`.
+This can be a good approach for a progress bar in a GUI, where the GUI reads the shared value every frame.

-Note that the `spawn` method is also available on the [`Handle`] type, which is an easy way to share a runtime with many parts of the program.
+The `spawn` method is also available on the [`Handle`] type.
+The `Handle` type can be cloned to get many handles to a runtime, and each `Handle` can be used to spawn new tasks on the runtime.

 ## Sending messages